Introduction to OpenStack¶

 Security considerations for data processing should focus on data privacy and secure communications to provisioned clusters.

-OpenStack relies on messaging for internal communication between several of its services.
+Messaging is used for internal communication between several OpenStack services.
 By default, OpenStack uses message queues based on the AMQP.
-Similar to most OpenStack services, it supports pluggable components.
+Like most OpenStack services, AMQP supports pluggable components.
 Today the implementation back end could be RabbitMQ, Qpid, or ZeroMQ.

-As most management commands flow through the message queuing system, it is a primary security concern for any OpenStack deployment.
-Message queuing security is discussed in detail later in this guide.
+Because most management commands flow through the message queuing system, message-queue security is a primary security concern for any OpenStack deployment, and is discussed in detail later in this guide.

 Several of the components use databases though it is not explicitly called out.
-Securing the access to the databases and their contents is yet another security concern, and consequently discussed in more detail later in this guide.
+Securing database access is yet another security concern, and consequently discussed in more detail later in this guide.